Akshaye Khanna: Established actor (2001–2008)

 After an absence in 2005, Khanna appeared in three films in 2006 — the first of which was Satish Kaushik's comedy-drama Shaadi Se Pehle, co-starring Ayesha Takia and Mallika Sherawat.
 Khanna's next role was in 36 China Town, a murder-mystery comedy co-starring Kareena Kapoor and Shahid Kapoor.
 The film featured him as a police officer, and proved to be a financial success with earnings of over ₹369 million worldwide.
 Khanna's final film release that year was Dharmesh Darshan's romantic comedy Aap Ki Khatir alongside Priyanka Chopra.
 It proved to be one of the year's biggest flops.

 In 2007, Khanna acted in Nikkhil Advani's ensemble drama Salaam-e-Ishq: A Tribute to Love, a romantic comedy, where he was featured opposite Ayesha Takia.
 The film received mixed reviews from critics and emerged as a major commercial disappointment.
 Rajeev Masand noted, "Akshaye Khanna as the groom-to-be who gets cold feet at the eleventh hour delivers a commendable performance."
 His next was Abbas–Mustan's love-saga Naqaab, in which he starred alongside Urvashi Sharma.
 The feature received positive reviews from audiences but turned out to be an average grosser.
 Khanna then took a leading role in Feroz Abbas Khan's Gandhi, My Father.
 The feature explores the relationship between Mahatma Gandhi and his eldest son Harilal Gandhi.
 The film underperformed at the box office, but was positively received by critics.
 Hindustan Times noted, "Khanna is absolutely inspired and gives the complex part all his conviction and intelligence.
 His breakdown scenes are especially heart-wrenching."
 In his final release of that year, Khanna teamed with Anil Mehta for the dance film Aaja Nachle, co-starring Madhuri Dixit, which underperformed at the box office.

-Limited success and sabbatical (2008–2012)

 Khanna's performance in the Abbas–Mustan-directed the 2008 action thriller Race, marked a turning point in his career.
 He starred alongside Katrina Kaif and Bipasha Basu.
 He played the main antagonist Rajiv Singh, an alcoholic person.
 The film became one of the highest-grossing films of that year with over ₹1 billion, becoming Khanna's highest-grossing release to that point, and earned him Best Performance in a Negative Role awards at IIFA and Screen.
 Bollywood Hungama noted, "Akshaye is so perfect.
 To carry off a difficult character like this is a Herculean task and the supremely talented actor handles it with aplomb."
 Rajeev Masand wrote, "Akshaye Khanna delivers an amateurish performance by hamming through his scenes."
 He then reunited with Priyadarshan in the comedy Mere Baap Pehle Aap, co-starring Paresh Rawal and Genelia D'Souza.